 With that in mind, it’s important to choose a digital wine club provider with a modern user interface and customizable upsell features that help deliver a better shopping experience for customers.
 To minimize the chance of outgrowing your platform, choose a flexible product with options for custom clubs, multi-tier allocations, built-in marketing tools, and detailed reporting.

 Find Out How Technology Can Help You Reach New Customers

 Making the switch to digital channels means selecting technology vendors, and the choices can be overwhelming.
 Ekos recently conducted research that included an online survey of nearly 300 wineries and in-depth conversations with eight winery leaders.
 You can review the results in our white paper, State of the Wine Industry: Trends in Technology Adoption.
 The paper includes insights on technology adoption along with:

-- The importance of inventory management and the benefits of a digital system
+- The importance of inventory management and the benefits of winery software

 - Tips for choosing technology partners and questions to ask potential vendors

 - A breakdown of Direct to Consumer (DTC) and ecommerce adoption